DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

-Integrating a Linux Machine Into Windows Active Directory Domain
+Integrating Ubuntu with Windows Active Directory Domain

-Integrating a Linux Machine Into Windows Active Directory Domain
+Integrating Ubuntu with Windows Active Directory Domain

 1. Specify the name of the configured computer in the /etc/hostname file